naninaga26/DocumentManagementService/README.md

 ## 🐳 Running the Full Solution with Docker Compose

-Add .env file by Copying the structure from .env.example Make sure all the necessary secrets and s3 bucket existed in your AWS Account
+- Add .env file by Copying the structure from .env.example.
+- Make sure all the necessary secrets and s3 bucket existed in your AWS Account

 To run all services together using Docker Compose: